My partner and I have a small garden just outside the front door of our home. I will admit that it’s not much to look at.

 Planting a seed: Creating a community garden at the Museum

 We’ve only grown two tomato plants, some basil, oregano and a few flowers, all in small pots.
 Nonetheless, I feel that there’s something wonderful about preparing, cooking and eating food you’ve grown yourself – and I’m not alone in feeling this way.
-Statistics Canada found that in 2013, more than half of Canadian households (57%) reported they grew fruits, herbs, vegetables or flowers for personal use in the last twelve months.
+Statistics Canada found that in 2013, more than half of Canadian households (57%) reported they grew fruits, herbs, vegetables or flowers for personal use in the last twelve months - will open in a new tab.

-It isn’t just household gardens that are popping up across the country, however – community gardens are also experiencing healthy growth in Canada.
+It isn’t just household gardens that are popping up across the country, however – community gardens are also experiencing healthy growth in Canada - will open in a new tab.
 A community garden is a single piece of urban land where plants are grown collectively by a group of people.
 They come in all shapes and sizes, from rooftop gardens to street-side plots and they are tended by all sorts of different people.

 Everyone is welcome to take what they need from the garden.
 CAHRD will take whatever remains to their commercial kitchen where students can use the produce to make nutritious meals.